cms-opendata-analyses/HiggsExample20112012/README.md

         cd HiggsExample11-12/Level3
         ```

     - you need to replace the build file in the `Demo/DemoAnalyzer` directory (which you should be familiar with from the prerequisites) to include the right dependencies.
-In addition you should move the source code to the right directory.
+In addition you should move the analysis source code to the right directory.

         - replace BuildFile.xml by the version downloaded from this record
             ```